Walter W. Holland: Life

 (Terezín) concentration camp where she perished.

 He attended Rugby School and then went to St Thomas's Hospital Medical School where he qualified in medicine in 1954, having obtained a first degree in Physiology.
 He served in the Royal Air Force, attached to the Epidemiological Research Laboratory at Colindale, North London and, after a further appointment as Lecturer to the Department of Medicine at St Thomas's, he was made MRC Clinical Research Fellow in the Department of Epidemiology and Medical Statistics at the London School of Hygiene and Tropical Medicine.
 This was followed by a year in the Department of Epidemiology at Johns Hopkins School of Hygiene and then his return to St Thomas's in 1962 and his appointment to Professor in 1968.

 It was at St. Thomas's that Holland developed his academic reputation.
 He was appointed Chair of Clinical Epidemiology and Social Medicine and established the Department of Community Medicine.
 He subsequently established the associated Health Services Research Unit with core funding from the Department of Health.
 He assembled a large staff including epidemiologists, social scientists and statisticians.
 They conducted a large number of studies on epidemiology of chronic respiratory disease, blood pressure, smoking, air pollution and the application of epidemiologic principles to health services research.
 He established strong links with fellow public health researchers in the United States, Australia and Japan.

-He was Emeritus Professor of Public Health Medicine and Visiting Professor at London School of Economics.
+He retired as Emeritus Professor of Public Health Medicine in 1994 and was appointed Visiting Professor at London School of Economics.